InfiniteWhispers/promptlibrary/library/mypersona/stepseven.md

 **Delivery Options:**
 Let me write long-form, or generate guided fragments one reflection at a time.
 Pause when I indicate, or move into a second journaling round if I choose to.

+## **Instructions for Execution**

+- ✅ Leverage all information gathered thus far
+- ✅ Do *not* store in memory

+---

+## ⏸️ End Behavior
+After analysis is complete, stop entirely.
+Wait for my instruction to proceed to the next phase "FINAL DOSSIER".
+Prompt me to paste in the Prompt FINAL STEP.